microsoft/ML-For-Beginners/5-Clustering/2-K-Means/README.md

     > 🎓 Inertia: K-Means algorithms attempt to choose centroids to minimize 'inertia', "a measure of how internally coherent clusters are."[source](https://scikit-learn.org/stable/modules/clustering.html).
 The value is appended to the wcss variable on each iteration.

-    > 🎓 k-means++: In [Scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#k-means) you can use the 'k-means++' optimization, which "initializes the centroids to be (generally) distant from each other, leading to probably better results than random initialization.
+    > 🎓 k-means++: In [Scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#k-means) you can use the 'k-means++' optimization, which "initializes the centroids to be (generally) distant from each other", leading to probably better results than random initialization.

 ### Elbow method